adefgreen98/HandMouse/README.md

 To activate the 'gesture mode', the user should stay still for approximately 1-2 seconds.
 To deactivate the 'gesture mode', one can either use the 5-fingers (open hand) gesture or press the 'G' key.
-Recognized gestures are:
+Recognized gestures are:<br/>
-2 fingers --> Left Click Down
+2 fingers --> Left Click Down<br/>
-3 fingers --> Right Click Down
+3 fingers --> Right Click Down<br/>
-4 fingers --> Click Up
+4 fingers --> Click Up<br/>
-5 fingers --> Close Gesture Mode
+5 fingers --> Close Gesture Mode<br/>

-Once initialized, this program will open a  window with 3 frames:
+Once initialized, this program will open a  window with 3 frames:<br/>
-- the first showing the GoodFeaturesToTrack (moving) points over the masked image;
+- the first showing the GoodFeaturesToTrack (moving) points over the masked image;<br/>
-- the second showing the result of the convex hull to detect gesture, only when gesture mode is active;
+- the second showing the result of the convex hull to detect gesture, only when gesture mode is active;<br/>
-- the third showing predicted mouse motion.
+- the third showing predicted mouse motion.<br/>

 To quit the program, press Q.

 # Credits
-Simone Caldarella (GoodFeaturesToTrack, tracking and refactoring) Federico Pedeni (Color thresholding and background subtraction) Gaia Trebucchi (Convex Hull and gesture detection)
+Simone Caldarella (GoodFeaturesToTrack, tracking and refactoring)<br/>
+Federico Pedeni (Color thresholding and background subtraction)<br/>
+Gaia Trebucchi (Convex Hull and gesture detection)<br/>